-4.2 Post-deployment Documentation
+5.2 Post-deployment Documentation

-The partner must provide post-deployment operational documentation to show that their customers are successfully using the new service on Azure.
+The partner must provide post-deployment operational documentation to show that customers are successfully using the new service on Azure.

-- Demonstrate how the partner's documents, decisions, architectural designs, and procedures were implemented. - Demonstrate standard operating procedures for a business-as-usual operations team that describes "how-to" scenarios.
+- Demonstrate how the partner's documents, decisions, architectural designs, and procedures were implemented, highlighting any differences from the initial design decisions - Demonstrate standard operating procedures for the business-as-usual operations team that describe "how-to" scenarios.